Skip to content

 - Vikyath Shirva

-This little article is an introduction to what JavaScript is and how it works, You have heard it everywhere Reactjs, node.js ... js js and all the other js..
+This little article is an introduction to what JavaScript is and how it works.
+You've heard it everywhere — React.js, Node.js... js js and all the other js.

 Potions Class

-For any language to run it needs a place to run-in, meaning, as a human you need a space to live and exist and function, you need this earth as an environment to operate, similarly JavaScript also needs a space to operate and execute code.
-So, the environment it uses is commonly a web browser, there can be other places or like node.js web servers or any other application that accepts JavaScript code input.
-But, lets bring our attention to web browser for now.
+For any language to run, it needs a place to run in.
+As a human, you need a space to live and exist and function — you need the earth as an environment to operate.
+Similarly, JavaScript also needs a space to operate and execute code.
+The environment it most commonly uses is a web browser, but there are other places too, like Node.js web servers or any other application that accepts JavaScript code as input.
+For now, let's focus on the web browser.

-When we write JavaScript code and run it in the web browser, there are a lot of stuff happening behind the scenes, allots of stuff that is too much for now to explain.
-The environment or the "Space", as in ,Earth for human beings, the web browser is for JavaScript; uses some kind of engine, that takes whatever code you write and runs it.
-So, this is like a little complicated software that runs JavaScript code, Google chrome uses an engine called v8, there are a lot of engines like this,such as Rhino, SpiderMonkey, let's just leave that aside for now.
+When we write JavaScript code and run it in the web browser, there's a lot happening behind the scenes — too much to fully explain right now.
+The browser uses some kind of engine that takes whatever code you write and runs it.
+Think of it as a specialized piece of software designed to execute JavaScript code.
+Google Chrome uses an engine called V8.
+There are other engines too, such as Rhino and SpiderMonkey, but let's leave those aside for now.

 Potions Class

-Here's the first thing that happens in the engine.
-The code that is sent to the engine will be read by some part of engine called as a Parser
+Here's the first thing that happens in the engine: the code is read by a component called a Parser.

-Lets say you a have Spanish friend who doesn't speak English.
-The translator in between gives him an understanding of what you told him, that is something similar to what an abstract tree does;
+Let's say you have a Spanish friend who doesn't speak English.
+A translator in between gives them an understanding of what you said.
+The AST does something similar — it's a structured representation of your code that makes it easier to translate into something the computer can understand.

-This machine code goes in to the processor and does all the work, and pops an answer out to the environment where its running, that is your browser.
+That machine code goes into the processor, does all the work, and sends the result back to the environment where it's running — your browser.

 Potions Class

-That's what JavaScript does on the web browser in a simple way.
+That's what JavaScript does on the web browser, in a nutshell.

-There's much more to it, but I'll keep you posted and help you understand on the further posts.
+There's much more to it, but I'll keep you posted and help you understand in future posts.